Immunization laws and Board of Health rules

 - Other related rules.

-- Adding an Appendix (A) for vaccine requirements for students attending public, private, or parochial secondary schools through grade twelve who are aged 19 through 21 (these are identical to the requirements from the previous stakeholder engagement).
+- The addition of Appendix A to define the immunization requirements for students attending public, private, or parochial secondary schools through grade 12 who are aged 19 through 21 years, since the AAP immunization schedule only covers children 18 years and younger.

-If you have any concerns or questions about the process or the rules, email cdphe_dcphr_rulemaking@state.co.us.
+If you have additional questions or concerns about these rule changes, email cdphe_dcphr_rulemaking@state.co.us.